Michelle Bell: Biography

-Michelle Bell was born in Ohio.
-She said that while she was in college, "I became a junior reporter with a local paper writing about people who grew big tomatoes or had a church band.
-It was pretty boring stuff but I used the letterhead from the paper to write to publicists at record labels.
-The entertainment editor wasn't interested in the concerts and stories.
-I was so I was able to attend many great shows and interview my favorite artists.
-I met tons of people through the paper so when I moved to NY from Ohio it was easier to get jobs."
-Bell stated that she was always inclined to work on the music business, commenting that "being ambitious, savvy and slightly obnoxious is how I think you make it as an anything in the entertainment business."
-She first worked with Sean Combs, who was dating pop singer Jennifer Lopez at the time.
+Michelle Lynn Bell was born in Ohio.
+While in college she worked on a local paper while she was in college, and used to write to publicists at record labels.

+She worked with Sean Combs, who was dating pop singer Jennifer Lopez at the time.
 After Bell's song was presented to Lopez, the latter recorded the track.
-Bell said that she "shared a lot," with Lopez and that, "it was fun, we wrote a funny song about something that happened with her assistant.
-It started from a beat that went terribly wrong.
-Not for the album but just for fun."
 Bell then went to work with several artists such as Mary J. Blige and Paulina Rubio over the years.

-In 2002, the producer started to work with Britney Spears on her fourth studio album, In the Zone.
-Together they wrote and recorded several tracks, including "Chaotic", "Like I'm Falling", "Look Who's Talking Now", and "Money, Love, & Happiness".
-"Britney Spears was awesome.
-She actually surprised me because she can play the piano.
-She's down to earth and very nice.
-She hides it but I think people can tell she's a real artist.
-I hope someday she gets to bring that side of herself out more.
-We had a nice time working," commented Bell about the songwriting and recording process with Spears. "(I've Just Begun) Having My Fun", another track recorded by Spears and later released on Greatest Hits: My Prerogative (2004), was featured on the soundtrack of the 2011 film Bridesmaids.
+In 2002, she started to work with Britney Spears on her fourth studio album In the Zone.
+Together they wrote and recorded several tracks, including "Chaotic", "Like I'm Falling", "Look Who's Talking Now", and "Money, Love, & Happiness". "(I've Just Begun) Having My Fun", another track recorded by Spears and later released on Greatest Hits: My Prerogative (2004), was featured on the soundtrack of the 2011 film Bridesmaids.
 Bell later worked with producer Peter Wade Keusch.
 Together, they formed a music production duo, and worked for artists such as 88-Keys and Lindsay Lohan.
 They worked together on an album called The Mystery LLP.
 It was slated for a release on the second quarter of 2008; the album, however, is yet to be released.
 Bell currently lives in New York City.